sunjit10/api/graphql/graphql-apollo.md

 `
 ```

-- GraphQL has following Data Types:
-  - Integer
-  - Float
-  - String
-  - Boolean
-  - ID
-- ID! means ID is a required field (The ! means required)
-  - Ex: authorid: ID!
-  - If it was: authorid: ID   then it means that authorid can be null
-- ID is used as a key for data objects
-- [String] means an array of Strings
-  - Ex: cities: [String]
-  - Ex: cities: [String]!  then it means cities is an array but each element can be null
-  - Ex: cities: [String!]! then it means cities is an array, each element cannot be null

 - #graphql is optional, just used for syntax highlighting on vscode

-- The most important is `type Query { ...}` which specifies the entry points to what is available for access and its Return types.
+- The most important is `type Query { ...}` which specifies the entry points to what is available for access in the Graph and its Return types.
-  - The `Every GraphQL Schema must have a Query type`
+- `Every GraphQL Schema must have a Query type`
 - This is where you define how your graph is accessible

 ### Resolvers